softkraftco/terraform-nodeping/README.md

 For `make install` (and by extension `make run_tests`) to work, an `OS_ARCH` environment variable should be set.
 If it's not present, then "linux_amd64" is assumed.

 The `make run_tests` command requires `NODEPING_API_TOKEN` environmental variable needs to be set, even if it is declared in terraform files.
 This is because tests query nodeping API to check that expected resources were created.

+Also `make run_tests` runs tests in paralel, with might make the output unredable.
+If you want to run tests one by one, simply set `-parallel 1` in `run_tests` code in Makefile.

 Terraform keeps a checksum of providers in projects state, so after every plugin re-installation terraform state needs to be reset (removing .terraform, .terraform.lock.hcl, terraform.tfstate).